 Now in saying Jesus was filled with the Spirit, we’re not talking about the same degree of being filled with the Spirit that regular Christians experience from time to time, nor the experience other figures in the Bible had over the centuries leading up to and following Christ’s life.
 No, this is something quantitatively different: perfect, and complete.

 Once that filling had occurred and only then could one rationally equate (as opposed to by faith) Christ with God.
-At that point He was 100% God on earth, though still wrapped in a mortal, limited body.
+At that point He was 100% God on earth, though still wrapped in a mortal body.
 He had the mind of God, and He had the heart of God.

 The orthodox would complain that this is a heresy: “Jesus was God from before the beginning…period.”
 I would simply point out two things.
-First, once the Spirit had perfectly indwelt the person Jesus, there’s no way to quantify in what way He was different from their idea of the eternally existent God the Son.
-And second, if Jesus in His incarnation was God always, why was He only later apparently given God’s Spirit?
+First, once the Spirit had perfectly indwelt the person Jesus, there’s no way to quantify in what way He is different from their idea of the eternally existent God Jesus.
+And second, if Jesus in His incarnation was God at all times, why was He only later given God’s Spirit?

 [i] I learned only after wrestling with this issue for myself and writing of my conclusions here that the technical description of this understanding is called “modalism”, a well-established theory of the Godhead.